Norwood Vann

-Norwood Vann (born February 18, 1962 in Philadelphia, Pennsylvania) is a former American football player who played five NFL seasons with the Los Angeles Rams and Los Angeles Raiders in the early 1980s.
+Norwood Vann (born February 18, 1962) is an American former professional football player who played five seasons with the Los Angeles Rams and Los Angeles Raiders of the National Football League (NFL) in the early 1980s.
+He played college football for the East Carolina Pirates.

-College
+College career

-A member of the famed 1983 East Carolina Pirates, in his Senior year, Vann started at tight end and earned the team's "Clutch Player Award".
+A member of the famed 1983 East Carolina Pirates, in his senior year, Vann started at tight end and earned the team's "Clutch Player Award".